-Chatbots evolved: Meet the new virtual assistants
+Chatbots evolved: the new artificial intelligence for customer support

 Chatbots have been around for decades (the first was ELIZA in 1966 at MIT), with varying degrees of success.
 Early efforts using conditional logic (“if this, then that”) and keyword matching (generating scripted responses based on keywords in user inquiries) performed reasonably well in answering simple questions; however, they lacked the ability to predict customer intent and to engage in meaningful, dynamic dialogue.
 Fortunately, advances in artificial intelligence techniques like machine learning and computer vision are transforming our experiences with virtual assistants by effectively mimicking human interaction while addressing complex issues with some of our best traits: empathy and kindness.

 Learn more about conversational AI for customer service

 Today, artificial intelligence for customer support readily leverages the latest in semantic understanding technology to better understand the user’s input, locate the source of needed information, and deliver an accurate, timely response.
 The way a baby’s mind learns meaning in languages, beyond word selection and connotation, is inspiring the way VAs are built.
 By developing self-learning, customer intent recognition, and EQ-demonstrating solutions, it is possible to create virtual assistants that think and talk like the most skilled, qualified human agent.
 The result: customer experiences with rapid issue resolution across multiple channels (mobile app, web, voice) and subsequently increased self-service and CSAT KPIs.

 The evolution of artificial intelligence for customer support